misterbl/CV/README.md

 I  am Junior Full Stack Developer.

-Recent graduate from one of the most successful dev bootcamps globally, my previous experience iss made of a solid background in recruitment, client relationship and team management.
+Recent graduate from one of the globally most successful dev bootcamps, my previous experience is made of a solid background in recruitment, client relationship and team management.
 I have strong experience in following agile methodology for projects development, working comfortably on my own and within a team.

 ## Skills
 Communication

 Throughout my career, I have learned how to deal with internal and external clients at all levels.
-I have worked and lived in 3 different countries, which helped me adapt very quickly to new environment.
+I have worked and lived in 3 different countries, which helped me adapt very quickly to new environments.
-I fluently speak French, English and Spanish, and master public speeches and team management.
+I speak fluent French, English and Spanish, and master public speeches and team management.

 Positive and ambitious